AV Preeminent Peer Rated Attorneys

 Chiefland Residents, consider several factors when selecting a lawyer including their experience, expertise, and reputation.
 AV Rated Attorneys represent a distinguished group of lawyers who have received top ratings from their peers for their exceptional ethical standards and an A grade (4.5 or higher).

-• 4411 NW 8th Avenue, Suite B, Gainesville, FL 32605+10 locations
+• 4411 NW 8th Avenue, Suite B, Gainesville, FL 32605, U.S.A.+10 locations

-• Law Firm with 37 lawyers3 awards
+• Law Office with 4 lawyers3 awards

 • Personal Injury, Commercial Litigation, Labor & Employment, Real Estate; Serving Central Florida for over 40 years.

-• Immigration LawyersPersonal Injury, Bicycle Accidents, and 116 more
+• Immigration LawyersPersonal Injury, Bicycle Accidents and 116 more

 Compare with other firms

-• 1396 NE 20th Avenue, Suite 400, Ocala, FL 34470+10 locations
+• 1396 NE 20th Avenue, Suite 400, Ocala, FL 34470, U.S.A.+10 locations

-• Law Firm with 37 lawyers3 awards
+• Law Office with 13 lawyers3 awards

 • Personal Injury, Commercial Litigation, Labor & Employment, Real Estate; Serving Central Florida for over 40 years.

-• Immigration LawyersPersonal Injury, Bicycle Accidents, and 116 more
+• Immigration LawyersPersonal Injury, Bicycle Accidents and 116 more

 Amin R. Yacoub